Wilson Manafá: Porto

 On 21 January 2019, Manafá signed a four-and-a-half-year deal with FC Porto; the initial transfer fee was €3 million for 60% of the player's economic rights, with the remainder bought for €4 million in 2020–21.
-He made his debut nine days later in a 3–0 home win over Belenenses SAD, playing the final ten minutes in place of Éder Militão, and scored his first goal on 4 May in a 4–0 defeat of C.D.
+He made his debut nine days later in a 3–0 home win over B-SAD, playing the final ten minutes in place of Éder Militão, and scored his first goal on 4 May in a 4–0 defeat of C.D.
 Aves also at the Estádio do Dragão.
 His team lost two finals on penalties to Sporting that season: the Taça da Liga in which he was an unused substitute, and the Taça de Portugal in which he came off the bench in the 77th minute.

 Manafá started regularly under Sérgio Conceição, but eventually lost his position to João Mário on the right flank and Zaidu Sanusi on the left.
 On 30 December 2021, shortly after having replaced the former in O Clássico against S.L.
 Benfica, he suffered a serious injury to his right-knee patellar tendon, subsequently undergoing surgery and missing the rest of the season.

 Still injured, Manafá was one of four Porto players suspended for the 2022 Supertaça Cândido de Oliveira and fined €510 for having made insults towards Benfica during title celebrations.
 After recovering, he started playing again with the reserves in the second tier.

+Later career

+On 7 August 2023, free agent Manafá signed for Granada CF, newly-promoted to La Liga.
+Having arrived injured, he only made five appearances during his spell in Andalusia, his league bow coming on 5 November in a 1–0 away loss to Valencia CF where he played ten minutes.

+Manafá was meant to move to Brazil in January 2024, joining Série A club Botafogo de Futebol e Regatas on a two-year contract.
+However, even after being officially announced, the deal fell through and he stayed at Granada.

+On 28 January 2024, Manafá moved to Shanghai Shenhua F.C. in the Chinese Super League.